+Kangaroo Island is, without the shadow of a doubt, Australia’s best-kept secret!
 Located in South Australia, KI, as it’s affectionately nicknamed, is a diamond in the rough!

-Kangaroo Island is everything you expect Australia to be!
+It is everything you expect Australia to be!
 Red dirt roads, koalas, kangaroos, beautiful white sanded beaches… it has it!

 It’s a mix between all Australian states but concentrated on one island.
 In this Kangaroo Island travel guide, you will discover everything you need to know about this stunning hidden gem!

-I’ve lived on KI for a few months and got to explore the island extensively.
+I lived on KI for a few months and got to explore the island extensively.
 You will find plenty of recommendations and things to do on Kangaroo Island!

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

 Kangaroo Island is in South Australia.
 Located south of Adelaide, it’s the perfect destination for a holiday!
 Visitors always wonder how big Kangaroo Island actually is and don’t get fooled, it is pretty big!